 Past experience with Verilog is useful but not required.

-This first day of this full-day tutorial emulates previous the successful one-day held at Hot Interconnects 2007
+This full-day tutorial emulates the successful one-day held at Hot Interconnects

-and builds upon the Eurosys 2008 tutorial held earlier this year.
+and builds upon the half-day tutorial at SIGMETRICS'07.

-from that event as well as the handouts
+from that event as well as a description of the NetFPGA Platform

 are available on-line from the